 Provide some floor time daily

-You can choose to restrict your animals in their playpen as an option if your garden does not have any fences or barriers, you can confine your animals in their playpen or transport them to a nearby park with their playpen.
+You can choose to restrict your animals in their playpen as an option if your garden does not have any walls or barriers.
+Instead, you can take your animals and their playpen to a park in the neighborhood.

-Keep an eye on your guinea pigs at all times, regardless of whether they are in your garden or in a pickable playpen in the park, because they can get into trouble in a matter of minutes, regardless of where they are placed, so you must always be vigilant.
+Keep a close check on your guinea pigs at all times, regardless of whether they are in your garden or in a pickable playpen in the park.
+Your guinea pigs may get into trouble in a matter of minutes no matter where they are placed, so you must always be vigilant.

 Follow the steps below: